kouliping/en/documentation/Cloud-Security/Advanced-Anti-DDoS/Pricing/Renew-Process.md

    ![](../../../../image/Advanced%20Anti-DDoS/price03.png)

-3. At the "Renewal Management" page, click ** Advanced Anti-DDoS ** to view advanced anti-DDoS instances.
+3. At the "Renewal Management" page, click ** Advanced Anti-DDoS ** to view Advanced Anti-DDoS instances.
 4. Click ** Renew ** in the operation items to enter the "Renew" page and carry out the renewal

    ![](../../../../image/Advanced%20Anti-DDoS/price04.png)